WoWRoster/wowroster/uniadmin/trunk/readme.txt

 + Now using the minixml library to generate xml output in interface.php http://minixml.psychogenic.com
     This allows proper formatting and escaping
-+ New constant for allowed logo image types
++ New logo image types are allowed
     Logo image types allowed are 'jpg,jpeg,png,ico,gif'
     Others could have been added, but some formats are too large to be downloaded quickly
 + Global addon deletion, to delete every addon from your UniAdmin install